 RULE 47.
 UNIFORM CERTIFICATION OF QUESTIONS OF LAW

-if there questions of law of this state are involved in any proceeding before it questions of law of this state the certifying court which may be determinative of the cause then pending in the certifying court and as to which proceeding;
+(1) questions of law of this state are involved in any proceeding before the certifying court which may be determinative of the proceeding:

 (2) it appears to the certifying court there is no controlling precedent in the decisions of the supreme court of this state.

-(b) Method of Invoking.
-This rule may be invoked by an order of any of the courts referred to in subdivision (a) upon the court's own motion or upon the motion of any party to the
+(b) Method of invoking.
+This rule may be invoked by an order of any of the courts referred to in subdivision (a) upon the court's own motion or upon the motion of any party to the proceeding.

-(c) Contents of Certification Order.
-A certification order
+(c) Contents of certification order.
+A certification order must contain:

-shall must set forth contain: 1.
-(1) the questions a question of law formulated in a manner allowing the question to be answered ; and by a "yes" or "no"; 2.
-(2) a statement of all facts relevant to the questions question certified and, showing fully the nature of the controversy in which the questions question arose;
+(2) a statement of all facts relevant to the question certified, showing fully the nature of the controversy in which the question arose;

 (3) a statement demonstrating there is no controlling precedent in the decisions of the supreme court.

 (d) Preparation of certification order.
 The certification order must be prepared by the certifying court, signed by the judge presiding at the hearing, and forwarded to the supreme court by the clerk of the certifying court.
 The supreme court may require the original or a copy of the record, or of any portion of the record, before the certifying court to be filed with the certification order if, in the opinion of the court, the record or a portion of the record may be necessary in answering the questions.